First Communion

 First Communion is a ceremony in some Christian traditions during which a person of the church first receives the Eucharist.
-It is most common in many parts of the Latin Church tradition of the Catholic Church, Lutheran Church and Anglican Communion (other ecclesiastical provinces of these denominations administer a congregant's First Communion after they receive baptism and confirmation).
+It is most common in many parts of the Latin Church of the Catholic Church, Lutheran Church and Anglican Communion (other ecclesiastical provinces of these denominations administer a congregant's First Communion after they receive baptism and confirmation).
 In churches that celebrate a rite of First Communion separate from baptism or confirmation, it typically occurs between the ages of seven and thirteen, often acting as a rite of passage.
 In other denominations first communion ordinarily follows the reception of confirmation, which occurs at some point in adolescence or adulthood, while Eastern Orthodox and Oriental Orthodox Christians first receive the sacrament of Holy Communion in infancy, along with Holy Baptism and Chrismation.

 Characteristics

 Catholics believe this event to be very important, as the Eucharist occupies a central role in Catholic theology and practice.

 First Communion is not celebrated in the Eastern Orthodox churches, the Oriental Orthodox churches or the Assyrian Church of the East, as they practice infant communion (which often is simultaneously administered with infant baptism and confirmation).
 Some Anglicans allow infant communion, while others require the previous reception of confirmation, usually during the teenage years.

 The celebration of this ceremony is typically less elaborate in many Protestant churches.
-Catholics and some Protestants believe that Christ is truly present in the Eucharist; Roman Catholics believe this is through transubstantiation, Lutherans believe that this is through a sacramental union, Methodists believe that the way Christ is made manifest in the Eucharistic elements is a Holy Mystery, while the Reformed affirm a pneumatic presence.
+Catholics and some Protestants believe that Christ is truly present in the Eucharist; Catholics believe this is through transubstantiation, Lutherans believe that this is through a sacramental union, Methodists believe that the way Christ is made manifest in the Eucharistic elements is a Holy Mystery, while the Reformed affirm a pneumatic presence.

 Other denominations have varying understandings, such as the Eucharist being a symbolic meal and means of remembering Christ's last supper.
+In the Catholic Church, each individual receives a unique mission from God when they receive their First Holy Communion.